zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### Linux 64-bit ###

-At this point a few of the required vray on Linux shader compiling details are not known by the Domemaster3D developer.
+At this point a few of the required Vray on Linux shader compiling details are not known by the Domemaster3D developer.
 This means Linux support is currently a work-in-progress endeavour.

 ## Credits ##

 - Roberto Ziche created the original `domeAFL_FOV_Stereo` and `LatLong_Stereo` shader for mental ray on 3DS Max.
-- Andrew Hazelden ported the shader to vray.
+- Andrew Hazelden ported the shader to Vray.
 - Daniel Ott created the original 2D `domeAFL_FOV` for mental ray.

 ## Version History ##